There are nearly 500 species of shark, most of which are harmless to humans, with obvious exceptions such as the hammerhead and great white.

 As noted earlier, the biologist was later revealed to be an actor.
 No coincidence there, noted oceanographer David Kerstetter.
 “If even one credible scientist had doubts about this, the Discovery Channel wouldn’t have had to use actors,” he said.
 “But there is no discussion among fisheries professionals whether Megalodon is extinct.”

 Indeed, no fossils indicate a megalodon in the last 2.5 million years.
 Haput noted, “This date coincides with the rise of our modern composition of whale diversity, including the gigantic filter feeders like the blue whale, which were smaller in general during the time of the megalodon.
 This is also around the time we start seeing orca in the fossil record, suggesting that there may have been intense competition driving the megalodon to extinction or that orca evolved shortly after the extinction of the shark to fill that niche in the ecosystem.”

 In her takedown of the documentary, Discover Magazine’s Christie Wilcox wrote that the Channel could actually have made a worthwhile documentary about the megalodon: “They were incredible, fascinating sharks.
 There’s a ton of actual science about them that is well worth a two hour special.”

 When the Discovery Channel was justifiably excoriated for trying to pass fiction off as fact, executives meekly noted it included a disclaimer about events being dramatized.
-This would justify recreating an actual moment, but no “Dramatized Events” umbrella is so broad as to include completely fabricated events, fake newscasts being called real, or claiming an actor is a marine biologist.
+This would justify recreating an actual moment, but the no “Dramatized Events” umbrella is so broad as to include completely fabricated events, fake newscasts being called real, or claiming an actor is a marine biologist.
 In doing so, the Discovery Channel created a whopper bigger than the one they were chasing.